awsdocs/amazon-connect-admin-guide/doc_source/related-services-amazon-connect.md

 ## Analytics<a name="analytics-services"></a>

-Amazon Connect tracks all interactions using [contact trace records \(CTRs\)](about-contact-states.md#ctr-events)\.
-CTRs are used for real\-time and historical metrics reports\.
+Amazon Connect tracks all interactions using [contact records](about-contact-states.md#ctr-events)\.
+Contact records are used for real\-time and historical metrics reports\.
 You can also use Amazon Kinesis to stream them to an AWS database like Amazon Redshift or Amazon Athena for BI analysis \(Amazon QuickSight, or a third party such as Tableau\)\.
 There are AWS CloudFormation templates available to set up this functionality for Amazon Redshift and Athena\.

 To perform analysis on your contact flow logs, you can set up an Amazon Kinesis stream to stream your contact flow log data from CloudWatch to a data warehouse service, such as Amazon Redshift\.
 You can combine the contact flow log data with other Amazon Connect data in your warehouse, or run queries to identify trends or common issues with a contact flow\.